Mavenoid/prompt-hyperopt/README.md

 Enter prompt hyperoptimization.

 It is easier to come up with ideas for the different ways a task prompt can be expressed -- Maybe you could use emojis 🙂/😞 instead of Positive/Negative for sentiment analysis?
-Maybe you could put quotes around the paragraph to make it clear that it's separate from the task description?
+Maybe you could put quotes around the paragraph to make it clear that it is separate from the task description?
 Maybe you want a preamble that explains what the task is about?

-The human provides this creative, contrained, optimization; and the library does some of the lifting.
+The human provides this creative constrained optimization; and the library does some of the lifting.
 Use templates to express your ideas for prompt variants, provide a few examples of expected results, and run an optimization to find the prompt that best fit the examples.

 By using token probabilities and tuning parameters such as `temperature`, an informative evaluation can be made even with a few examples; and by using hyperparameter-optimization approaches, the number of evaluations to find the best prompts can be kept to a minimum.
 Evaluations can also be cached to prevent unnecessary reruns.